Analog In-Memory Computing Attention Mechanism for Fast and Energy-Efficient Large Language Models: Introduction

-For each token, the Graphical Processing Unit (GPU) must transfer the entire KV-cache from its High Bandwidth Memory (HBM) to its SRAM memory.
-Additionally, the KV-cache is often much larger than the SRAM memory due to the dimensions of the stored projections and the sequence length \cite{liu_kivi_2023}.
-For instance, the entire KV-cache of the model Mistral 7 B \cite{jiang_mistral_2023} requires 8 Gb for a batch size of one.
-In recent technologies, the data access energy requires higher energy than the computations \cite{jouppi_ten_2021}.
-Loading the projections \(K\) and \(V\) in the attention mechanism is thus a major bottleneck, causing increased energy consumption and latency in LLMs \cite{fu2024challengesdeployinglongcontexttransformers}.
-Hence, \ac{IMC} is an attractive alternative for energy-efficient transformer computation.
-Recent research publications proposed emerging non-volatile memory-based \ac{IMC} architecture for Transformer inference ~\cite{bhattacharjee2024clipformer,10.1145/3400302.3415640}.
-However, computing attention with these memory technologies presents challenges, as each inference step involves writing the \( K \) and \( V \) values.
-Non-volatile memory technologies, exhibit slow write speeds, high energy consumption during the writing process, and low endurance, which collectively limit their suitability for \ac{IMC} of the attention mechanisms \cite{sebastian2020memory}.
-The authors of \cite{laguna_hardware-software_2022} proposed to employ FeFET-based \ac{IMC} only for computing the linear projections of the transformer (i.e. converting input to \(Q\), \(K\), and \(V\)).
-The dot-product required for attention is computed in this work using CMOS units and SRAM-based memories are used to cache \(K\) and \(V\).
-The same authors also used FeFET as fixed attention scores for memory-augmented neural networks \cite{reis_attention--memory_2021}.
-Hence, there is a lack of \ac{IMC} architectures that are capable of efficiently computing the attention operation of the transformer.
+In a \ac{GPU}, for each token the entire KV-cache must be transferred from main \ac{HBM} to cache memory (SRAM).
+Additionally, the KV-cache is often much larger than the available SRAM memory due to the dimensions of the stored projections and the sequence length \cite{liu_kivi_2023}.
+For instance, the entire KV-cache of the model Mistral 7 B \cite{jiang_mistral_2023} requires 8 Gb for a batch size of one, as necessary for inference workloads.
+In recent technologies, the energy for data access exceeds the energy required for computations \cite{jouppi_ten_2021}.
+Loading the KV-cache for the attention mechanism is thus a major bottleneck, causing increased energy consumption and latency in LLMs \cite{fu2024challengesdeployinglongcontexttransformers}.